huwung/hugo_jekyll/_posts/2014-05-14-drug-problems.md

 ---
 layout: hugo
-title: Small Data: The huge cost of developing drugs
+title: Small Data -- The huge cost of developing drugs
 ---

 Everything about the US pharmaceutical company Pfizer's attempts to buy its Anglo-Swedish rival AstraZeneca is big.
 Let me try to explain why, writes Anthony Reuben.